dstw/dstw.github.io/_posts/2025-06-06-debugging-ci-pipeline.markdown

 * “What assumptions am I making about CI behavior?”
 * “What’s different between CI and local?”

-**Good CI pipelines are invisible when they work.
-Great engineers investigate them when they don’t.**
+Good CI pipelines are invisible when they work.
+Great engineers investigate them when they don’t.

-Make your CI/CD system something you understand — not just something you inherit.
-And always remember:

-> If it works on your machine, but not in CI — **CI is right.**
+**#CICD #Troubleshooting #30DaysOfDevOps**